mongodb/specifications/scripts/README.md

 python3 scripts/migrate_to_md.py "source/<path_to_rst_file>"
 ```

+- Address any errors that were printed during the run.

 - Ensure that the generated markdown file is properly formatted.

-- Add a changelog entry for the migration of the spec.

-- Ensure the links in the file are up to date.
-As we migrate files, relative links that point to `.rst` files will need to be updated.
+- Ensure that the links in the new file are working, by running

-  - Run `pre-commit run markdown-link-check` and address failures until that passes.
+  `pre-commit run markdown-link-check` and addressing failures until that passes.
-  - Run a `git grep` for the converted source file name
-    and update any relative links to use the new `.md`
-    extension.

 - Remove the rst file using `git rm`.